-Preschool Transition Conference/Transition Planning Conference (PSTC/TPC):

-Notice of the Conference
+Preschool Transition Conference/Transition Planning Conference (PSTC/TPC): Notice of the Conference

-- The EI service coordinator is responsible to convene the TPC/PSTC.
-Districts are notified and invited to attend the conference if the family agrees to the district's participation. - To be in compliance with ODE for provisions of Part B services, LEA representatives are required to attend the conference. - If the LEA does not attend the conference, the family and the service coordinator will meet to address Part C requirements and transition to the LEA. - If the service coordinator has sent a notice of the meeting to the LEA, there is no further obligation for Part C to convene again for the LEA. - The date of the conference is the referral date, regardless of LEA attendance.
-Timelines are in place.
-In certain circumstances, the timelines may be extended by the LEA in order to determine eligibility closer to the 3rd birthday.
-This requires a specific PR 01 with specific language.
+- The EI service coordinator is responsible to collaborate with the family, LEA, and any other pertinent agencies to convene the TPC/PSTC at a mutually agreed upon time.
+Districts are notified and invited to attend the conference if the family agrees to the district's participation. - To be in compliance with DCY for provisions of Part B services, LEA representatives are required to attend the conference. - If the LEA does not attend the conference, the family and the service coordinator will meet to address Part C requirements and transition to the LEA. - If the service coordinator has sent a notice of the meeting to the LEA, there is no further obligation for Part C to convene again for the LEA. - The date the LRE receives "official" written notification of the TPC is typically the referral date, regardless of LEA attendance.
+The exception is if the TPC is held more than 150 days prior to the third birthday.
+In this case, the referral date defaults to 150 days prior to the child's third birthday.
 The child still must have an IEP in place by the third birthday if eligible.